syrkis/miiii/paper/main.typ

 where $e_t$ is the exponential moving average of gradients with decay rate $alpha=0.98$, and $lambda=2$ controls the influence of the slow-varying component.

-Training uses full batch gradient descent with the entire dataset of $p^2$ samples.
+Training uses full batch gradient descent with the entire dataset of $p^2$ samples ($12 769$ when $p=113$).
 The model is evaluated on a held-out validation set after each epoch, tracking per-task accuracy and loss.
+As the setup used in $cal(T)_"nanda"$, training was done on thirty percent of the total dataset, with the remaining used for validation (1000 samples) and testing (remaining).
+Further as $cal(T)_"miiii"$ involves the learning of 29 (when $p=113$) tasks rather then 1, and due to each tasks non-comotativity, a larger hidden dimension of 256 was added to the hyper parameter search space, as well as the potential for 8 heads ($cal(T)_"nanda"$ was solved with a hidden dimensions of 128, and 4 heads).
+The number of transformer blocks were kept at 1 as this ensures consistency with $cal(T)_"nanda"$ (and as full generalizaion was possible, as we shall see in the results).

 == Visualization